-The current rate is estimated to be 107.1 for the 7 days ending 19th March 2021 remaining high and has significantly increased since last week (97.4).
+The current rate is estimated to be 107.5 for the 7 days ending 26th March 2021.
+Rates remain high and largely similar to last week (107.1).
 This rate is an estimate and may change.
-Case rates have shown a downward trend since the second week of January and have generally continued to reduce; however, this week has seen a slight increase from the previous 7 days.
-Rates are highest amongst 0-15 year olds, and rates amongst those aged 35-54 and 60+ are now increasing in Bolton.
+Case rates have shown a downward trend since the second week of January but showed increases mid March, where they have remained.
+Rates are highest amongst 0-15 year olds, and rates amongst those aged 60+ are now broadly stable in Bolton.
 This is likely at least in part to be a result of improved detection as we have seen increases in testing rates.
-Case rates amongst those aged 60+ have increased since last week, and most of these cases are in the 60-64 age range who may not have yet had the vaccine or had time for immunity to have developed.
+Case rates amongst those aged 60+ mostly comprise cases are in the 60-64 age range who may not have yet had the vaccine or had time for immunity to have developed.